owlchester/kanka-docs/docs/entries/races.md

 # Races

-The races module is a way to represent sci-fi and fantasy races of the characters of your world.
-If your world just has cyborg-gnomes, you can [disable the module](/features/campaigns/modules).
+The races category is a way to represent sci-fi and fantasy races of the characters of your world.
+If your world just has cyborg-gnomes, you can [disable the category](/features/campaigns/categories).

 ## Example